Dr. Vijay Shah, longtime LI physician, dies

 He moved to Long Island in 1991, living in Glen Cove, Jericho and most recently, Brookville.

-He is survived by his wife of 33 1/2 years, Trupti V. Shah.
-The marriage was arranged, but the two knew each other beforehand, Neil Shah said.
+He is survived by his wife of 33½ years, Trupti V. Shah.
+Their marriage was arranged, but the two knew each other beforehand, Neil Shah said.

-He also is survived by his two children, the elder, Neil Vijay Shah of Manhattan, an orthopedic surgery resident at SUNY Downstate Medical Center in Brooklyn, and the younger, Shivani V. Shah, who is finishing dental school at Tufts in Boston; his mother, Nirmalaben Ratilal Shah, who is living with Vijay Shah’s younger sister, Reshma M. Shah, of Ponte Vedra Beach, Florida; and the elder sister, Daksha Shah of South Harrow, England.
+He also is survived by his mother, Nirmalaben Ratilal Shah of Ponte Vedra Beach, Florida, and his sisters Daksha Shah of South Harrow, England, and Reshma M. Shah of Ponte Vedra Beach.

-Shah’s funeral was Jan.
-13 at Moloney family funeral home in Lake Ronkonkoma, with religious rites that included cremation.
+Shah’s funeral was held Jan.
+13 at Moloney's Lake Funeral Home & Cremation Center in Lake Ronkonkoma, with religious rites that included cremation.

 Comments